AMP-NCS/DBT-Snowflake/models/dbt_doc_blocks.md

 Timestamp when the record was last modified.
 {% enddocs %}

+{% docs last_wash_location_id %}
+ID of the location where the subscription's most recent wash occurred.
+{% enddocs %}

 {% docs license_plate_id %}
 Combined license plate number and state.
 {% enddocs %}